 The hike to the top of Mount Arashiyama is treacherous but worth it because of the great view of the city.
 Visitors are placed in cages so that they are protected from aggressive monkeys during feeding.

-Nijo Castle is a robust imperial castle built to protect its inhabitants from any attacks.
+Nijo Castle is a robust imperial palace built to protect its inhabitants from any attacks.

 Its layout consists of an outer wall, an inner wall for extra security, and the grounds with a garden surrounding the palace.

 The main building is the Nimonaru Palace.
-It is where the shogun resided and has an amazing interior with sliding door, each of which has a different design.
+It is where the shogun resided and has an amazing interior with sliding doors, each of which has a different design.

 The Ninomaru Garden is beautiful with a pond surrounded by pine trees around it.
 The famous cherry blossoms are also found in the garden.